 Nope!
-A merchant account is where funds are transferred from your customer’s account after the transaction has occurred.
+A merchant account is where from your customer’s account after the transaction has occurred.
 It’s important to note that merchant accounts aren’t the same thing as your business bank account, either.
 Payments usually go to the merchant account before they hit your business bank account.

 Do I need a payment gateway?